colshrapnel/phpdelusions.net/sql_injection.md

 To solve all the problems, we need to extend a regular driver with simple *parser* which will parse a query with type-hinted placeholders, extract type information and use it to format a value.

 I am not the first to use this approach with DBAL either.
 There is [Dibi](http://dibiphp.com/),  [DBSimple](http://en.dklab.ru/lib/DbSimple/) or [NikiC's PDO wrapper](https://github.com/nikic/DB) and some other examples.
-But it seems to me that their authors underestimated the significance of type-tinted placeholder, taking it as some sort of syntax sugar, not as essential and cornerstone feature, which it has to be.
+But it seems to me that their authors underestimated the significance of type-hinted placeholder, taking it as some sort of syntax sugar, not as essential and cornerstone feature, which it has to be.

 So, I endeavored my own implementation, to emphasize the idea, and called it [SafeMysql](https://github.com/colshrapnel/safemysql), because type-hinted placeholders make it indeed safer than the regular approach.
 It's also aimed for better usability, to make code cleaner and shorter.